-I absolutely love Brie (@ThePieQueen_BG) and Brad Golliher who own Boyce General Store.
+I love Brie and Brad Golliher, who own Boyce General Store (

-We met a few years back when I stopped in to grab burgers and pies along with some Southern hospitality.
+10551 Woodburn Allen Springs Road).
+We met a few years back when I stopped to grab burgers and pies, along with some Southern hospitality.

 The ball was now in my court.

-We (my wife Marcela and I) needed to see them again and I really needed to get my hands on that Pig-Mento so Boyce General Store became the first stop on my book signing road trip.
+We (my wife Marcela and I) needed to see them again, and I needed to get my hands on that Pig-Mento, so Boyce General Store became the first stop on my book signing road trip.

-As luck would have it, the Friday of our book signing was also the same night that they host their weekly fish fry.
+As luck would have it, the Friday of our book signing was the same night they hosted their weekly fish fry.

-It was a perfect event where I was reunited with the Pig-Mento, got to hang with Brie & Brad, met some folks, made some new friends, signed some books, and then I was able to enjoy the incredible Chess Pie that Brie aka the Pie Queen of Bowling Green makes.
+It was a perfect event where I was reunited with the Pig-Mento, got to hang with Brie & Brad, met some folks, made some new friends, signed some books, and then I was able to enjoy the incredible Chess Pie that Brie, aka the Pie Queen of Bowling Green made.

 Also, thank you to Charlie Durham for donating a box of the late 1970s and early 1980s McDonaldland toys to my Burger Museum collection.

 The Boyce General Store closed so that Brie could continue to focus on the Pie Queen brand.